 Head of School Welcome

-Welcome to the School of Letters, Art and Media (SLAM) website.
+Welcome to the School of Literature, Art and Media (SLAM) website.
 Here you can explore the wide range of scholarly and extra-curricular opportunities SLAM offers in the arts and creative disciplines.

 In SLAM you can pursue a course of study across departments such as Art History and Film Studies or English, whose contemporary relevance is guaranteed by generations of scholarly debate and discovery, or newer disciplinary formations such as Digital Cultures and Media and Communications, which derive their intellectual energy from recent cultural and technological developments like social media and mobile telephony.

 We offer a broad range of focused study opportunities in a number of exciting subject areas including art curatorship, creative writing (fiction, poetry and screenwriting), media practice, museum studies, performance studies, publishing and video production.
 Our teaching staff are committed scholars, often with international research reputations and always keen to bring the latest scholarship into the classroom.

 We are proud of the diverse teaching and learning environments we provide.
 As a student in SLAM you can benefit from resources such as